Germany–United Kingdom relations: Interwar

 From 1920 to 1933, Britain and Germany were on generally good terms, as shown by the Locarno Treaties and the Kellogg–Briand Pact, which helped reintegrate Germany into Europe.

 At the 1922 Genoa Conference, Britain clashed openly with France over the amount of reparations to be collected from Germany.
 In 1923, France occupied the Ruhr industrial area of Germany after Germany defaulted in its reparations.
 Britain condemned the French move and largely supported Germany in the Ruhrkampf (Ruhr Struggle) between the Germans and the French.
-In 1924, Britain forced France to make major reductions on the number of reparations Germany had to pay.
+In 1924, Britain forced France to make major reductions on the amount of reparations Germany had to pay.

-The US later resolved the reparations issue.
-The Dawes Plan (1924–1929) and the Young Plan (1929–1931), sponsored by the US, provided financing for the sums that Germany owed the Allies in reparations.
+The Dawes Plan (1924–1929) stabilised the German currency and lowered reparations payments, allowing Germany to access capital markets (mostly American) for the money it owed the Allies in reparations, although the payments came at the price of a high foreign debt.
 Much of the money returned to Britain, which then paid off its American loans.
 From 1931, German payments to Britain were suspended.
 Eventually, in 1951, West Germany would pay off the World War I reparations that it owed to Britain.

 With the coming to power of Hitler and the Nazis in 1933, relations worsened.
-In 1934, a secret report by the British Defence Requirements Committee called Germany the "ultimate potential enemy against whom all our "long range" defence policy must be directed," and called for an expeditionary force of five mechanised divisions and fourteen infantry divisions.
+In 1934, a secret report by the British Defence Requirements Committee called Germany the "ultimate potential enemy against whom all our 'long range' defence policy must be directed," and called for an expeditionary force of five mechanised divisions and fourteen infantry divisions.
 However, budget restraints prevented the formation of a large force.

 In 1935, the two nations agreed to the Anglo-German Naval Agreement to avoid a repeat of the pre-1914 naval race.

 By 1936, appeasement was British effort to prevent war or at least to postpone it until the British military was ready.
 Appeasement has been the subject of intense debate for 70 years by academics, politicians and diplomats.
 Historians' assessments have ranged from condemnation for allowing Hitler's Germany to grow too strong to the judgement that it was in Britain's best interests and that there was no alternative.

 At the time, the concessions were very popular, especially the Munich Agreement in 1938 of Germany, Britain, France and Italy.